palmoanalua/palmoanalua.github.io/volleyball.md

 background: '/img/bg-volleyball.jpg'
 ---

-MAC 2025 Volleyball Program
+MAC 2026 Volleyball Program
 ----------------------------------
 Welcome to the Moanalua Athletic Club (MAC) Volleyball program!
 The MAC Volleyball program is primarily for youth residing in the Moanalua area (Fort Shafter to Red Hill and mauka of the freeway), or attending Moanalua Elementary or Middle schools.

 Program Information
 -------------------
-The 2025 season will run from April 5, 2025 - June 7, 2025
+The 2026 season will run from April 5, 2026 - June 7, 2026

 MAC Volleyball divisions and age groups are as follows:

-Age is determined by the age of the child on January 1, 2025.
+Age is determined by the age of the child on December 31, 2025.

 * Pintos - Ages 7 & 8
 * Mustangs - Ages 9 & 10
 * Broncos - Ages 11 & 12
-* Pony - Ages 13 & 14 (tentative)
+* Pony - Ages 13 & 14

 **We need volunteer Coaches and Assistant Coaches!**
 * Teams will be formed if we have a minimum of 2 coaches and 9 players.
   * *If we don't have enough coaches, the number of participants will be limited.*
 * Coaches' child or children are given priority for placement and Fees will be waived/discounted.
-* Team assignments and practices start after 3/25/25
+* Team assignments and practices start after 3/23/26

-Practices are held at Moanalua Community Park Courts and Moanalua Elementary School courts (pending MES approval)
+Practices are held at Moanalua Community Park Courts

 Priority for selection are as follows:
 --------------------------------------